WorkMaze/JUST.net/README.md

 ## <a name="multiargsconstants"></a> Multiple argument & constant functions

 The transformation in the above scenario looks quite complex.
 And it could get quite messy when the string becomes longer.
 Some reserved keywords, like comma (,) and hash (#), have a proper function.
-Also empty string has a proper function so it can be represented.
+Also empty string and empty array has proper functions so they can be represented.

-Hence, the following 5 functions have been introduced:
+Hence, the following 6 functions have been introduced:

 1. xconcat(string1,string2......stringx) - Concatenates multiple strings.
 2. xadd(int1,int2......intx) - Adds multiples integers.
 3. constant_comma() - Returns comma(,)
 4. constant_hash() - Returns hash(#)
 5. stringempty() - Returns ""
+6. arrayempty() - Returns []

 Consider the following input: